asterisk/documentation/docs/Development/Policies-and-Procedures/Module-Deprecation.md

----
+!!! info ""

-**Information:**  Setting these values in the MODULEINFO XML will cause Asterisk to output a warning at startup with the information to inform the user that in a future new version of Asterisk deprecation and then removal will occur.
+    Setting these values in the MODULEINFO XML will cause Asterisk to output a warning at startup with the information to inform the user that in a future new version of Asterisk deprecation and then removal will occur.

----
+[//]: # (end-info)